 Tips to kick off a realistic fitness regime

-No matter who we are, if we’re starting exercise for the very first time or even after a long break, we’re not going to go at Usain Bolt speed.
-Getting fit is a journey and takes patience and perseverance, but there are some things you can do to make sure you ease your way into it all to make the start point as easy at it can be:
+No matter who we are, if we’re starting exercise for the very first time or even after a long break, we’re probably going to be unfit.
+Getting fit is a journey and takes patience and perseverance, but there are some things you can do to make sure you ease your way into it all to make the start point as easy at it can be.

-Lets face it, sweat is going to be present.
-When we exercise we’re losing the water out of our bodies quickly.
+When we exercise we’re losing the water out of our bodies quickly by sweating.
 Making sure you’re well hydrated before exercise is key, but this does not mean chugging a bottle of water 10 mins before you get active.
 Check out our hydration article for top tips.